alkismavridis/renderix-sample-project/README.md

 ```
 Return the content that you would like to be rendered, as in the examples above.

-## Manipuate the dom using the util functions of ElementReference
+## Manipuate the dom using the util functions of DomReference
 TODO